 Wikipedia articles should be based on reliable, published sources, making sure that all majority and significant minority views that have appeared in those sources are covered (see Wikipedia:Neutral point of view).
 The guideline in this page discusses the reliability of various types of sources.
 The policy on sourcing is Wikipedia:Verifiability, which requires inline citations for any material challenged or likely to be challenged, and for all quotations.
-The policy is strictly applied to all material in the mainspace—articles, lists, and sections of articles—without exception, and in particular to biographies of living persons, which states: Where to Find "Accurate, Reliable" News Nation magazine editor Katrina Vanden Heuvel recently told an audience of journalism students at Indiana University that mainstream reportage has become so trivial that C-SPAN was the only substantive and reliable source of daily news.
+The policy is strictly applied to all material in the mainspace—articles, lists, and sections of articles—without exception, and in particular to biographies of living persons, which states: Where to Find "Accurate, Reliable" News.
+Nation magazine editor Katrina Vanden Heuvel recently told an audience of journalism students at Indiana University that mainstream reportage has become so trivial that C-SPAN was the only substantive and reliable source of daily news.

 Her comment got me thinking about the places I regularly turn to find vital information for my everyday life -- aside from BlogHer, of course.
-Democracy Now! is one of my regular stops for news about human rights and civil liberties.
+Democracy Now!
+Is one of my regular stops for news about human rights and civil liberties.
+The free news source.